scsm-ua/kirtan-guide-en/songs/ha-ha-bhaktivinoda-thakkura-guroh.md

     kṛṣṭo mahī-maṇḍale āvirbhāva-kṛpāṁ chakāra cha bhavān
     śrī-gaura-śaktiḥ svayam

 Alas, alas!
 Oh Bhakti Vinod Ṭhākur, Oh Supreme Guru, for twenty-two years this world has been plunged into misfortune, long grief-stricken in your intolerable separation.
-You are the divine potency of Śrī Gaura, and you graciously made your advent in this earthly plane, being attracted by the living beings’ virtuous deeds per- formed throughout many lifetimes.
+You are the divine potency of Śrī Gaura, and you graciously made your advent in this earthly plane, being attracted by the living beings’ virtuous deeds performed throughout many lifetimes.

 #### 2